 So- although these two footprint types (carbon/climate & environmental) are calculated through the same means (LCA).
 An environmental footprint is the only one that discusses all types of environmental impacts a company can have on our environment.

-Your Carbon Footprint isn’t always the biggest impact chunk
+A Carbon Footprint isn’t always the biggest impact chunk

-There’s a reason carbon and it’s notorious brothers and sisters from the greenhouse gas family are so important.
+There’s a reason carbon and its notorious brothers and sisters from the greenhouse gas family are so important.
 They contribute significantly to global warming, which results in many different changes in our climate.
 And this often comes back in a company or product’s environmental scores.

 However, it’s not always the case that only carbon makes up the biggest impact chunk in your footprint.
-A good example is the Environmental Profit & Loss Account (EP&L) from Kering Group, which is the mother company of Gucci, Yves Saint Laurent and many other luxury brands.
+A good example is the Environmental Profit & Loss Account (EP&L) from Kering Group, which is the mother company of Gucci, Yves Saint Laurent, and many other luxury brands.

 In image 1, you see that:

 - next to GHG emissions (climate) with 35%

 - land use actually contributes significantly to Kering’s environmental impact with 31%.

 - and so does water pollution with 10% of the total environmental footprint.